 Inspection apps are raising expectations for what general contractors, homebuilders, and specialty contractors can accomplish with their quality and safety processes.

-These apps leverage the benefits of mobile devices in important ways that allow users to provide real-time feedback, take pictures from the field, and update inspection checklists with new check points as they recognize recurring issues.
+These mobile inspection apps, including property inspection apps, are designed to leverage the benefits of mobile devices in important ways.
+They allow property managers and users to provide real-time feedback, capture field pictures, and update inspection checklists with new check points.
+These apps also help property managers recognize recurring issues and ensure consistent inspections across the jobsite.

 These are all things that you either cannot do with old paper and data entry methods, or that are just much easier to do with apps.